simatic/ZebroGaMQ/README.md

 Here are the most powerful features of the middleware:

-* Clients of the ZebroGaMQ don’t have to handle the low-level details of reception of messages, they just need to define a behaviour on the consumption of these messages.
+* Clients of ZebroGaMQ don’t have to handle the low-level details of reception of messages, they just need to define a behaviour on the consumption of these messages.
-* Disconnection management of Android devices: you just have to focus on publishing your messages, the middleware will handle for you the loss of network connection inherent to mobile networks.
+* Disconnection management of Android devices: you just have to focus on publishing your messages, the middleware handles for you the loss of network connection inherent to mobile networks.
 * Game instances management: you can create several instances of your game, and let players use those instances in parallel.